 It is important to understand this is a long-term project.
 Please see phase details for more information.

-Phase One Expected Construction Time: May through August, 2019
+Expected Construction Time: May through August, 2019

 A truck-mounted drilling rig will drill, develop, and test the well.
 At the well site property, the drilling company will construct a 24-foot noise barrier panel system (see picture 1) to completely surround the drilling area and reduce noise and light pollution as much as possible.
 The drilling portion of this phase will last 3 to 4 weeks, 24 hours per day.
 After drilling is completed, work on the well will occur mostly during daylight hours.
 This work will include pumping the well for hydrogeologic testing.
 A temporary pipeline will be run from the well site to a wash on the Sonoran Preserve for this purpose.

 (Conceptual rendering of wall and access gate on injection well property.)

 A sub-grade, 8-inch diameter pipe will be installed from the off-site Groundwater Treatment System to the injection well in your neighborhood.
 Access to your property will be maintained.
 The construction will only take place during the day, but there may be times when traffic flow is interrupted.
 The crews will take all necessary safety precautions to cover trenches and direct traffic.

 (Typical well site during well installation.)